dongbo-BUAA-VR/Pointfilter/README.md

 ## Datasets
-You can download the datasets from the following [link](https://entuedu-my.sharepoint.com/:f:/g/personal/n1805982j_e_ntu_edu_sg/Er5PVpfMIBZDiucsZSUX-AsB8QXXHIfzVfENWSj1u9TNng?e=wEFDZY).
-Create a folder named Dataset and unzip the `Train.zip` and `Test.zip` files on it.
+You can download the training datasets used in this work from the following [link](https://entuedu-my.sharepoint.com/:f:/g/personal/n1805982j_e_ntu_edu_sg/Er5PVpfMIBZDiucsZSUX-AsB8QXXHIfzVfENWSj1u9TNng?e=wEFDZY), or prepare yourself datasets and change corresponding codes in `Pointfilter_DataLoader.py`.
+Create a folder named Dataset and unzip the files on it.
 In the datasets the input and ground truth point clouds are stored in different files with '.npy' extension.
 For each clean point cloud `name.npy` with normals `name_normal.npy`, there are 5 correponsing noisy models named as `name_0.0025.npy`, `name_0.005.npy`, `name_0.01.npy`, `name_0.015.npy`, and `name_0.025.npy`.

 ## Setup